BrownNPC/simple-ecs/README.md

 Think of the pool like a database or a spreadsheet.
 On the Y axis (columns) there are arrays of components

-We use a struct called storage to hold the components arrays components can be any data type, but they cannot be interfaces
+We use a struct called storage to hold the components arrays.

+components can be any data type, but they cannot be interfaces

 These arrays are pre-allocated to a fixed size provided by the user